Assisting Students in Distress

 inquire about the details of the session; rather, show interest in knowing that

 the student is getting needed help and support.

-- Submit a Beacon alert or notify a member of the Students of Concern Team
+- Submit a Beacon alert or notify a member of the Care Team

 regarding any students about whom you are concerned.

 - Call the 24 Hour Crisis Helpline 240-895-4200 or 855-826-1869

 - Submit a CARE Referral: Concerning Behavior Referral